Greece and Italy: An Artistic and Literary Odyssey

-In spring, students will travel to Greece and Italy for seven weeks to visit, study, and hold seminars in sites and cities synonymous with the Classical world and the Renaissance.
+In spring, if conditions allow, students will travel to Greece and Italy for seven weeks to visit, study, and hold seminars in sites and cities synonymous with the Classical world and the Renaissance.
 The first three weeks will be in Greece, where we will start in Crete, focusing our attention on the Minoan civilization.
 Next, we will travel through mainland Greece, visiting numerous sites including Athens, Corinth, Olympia, and Delphi.
 The final weeks will be spent in Italy, using Rome and Florence as our main bases but making side trips to nearby sites and cities, such as Pompeii and Siena.

 1. Special Expenses: $TBD (Estimated expenses students will cover themselves for airfare, food, and local transportation when students are on their own)